FuelLabs/sway-standards/SRCs/src-20.md

 # Rationale

 As the SRC-20 Native Asset Standard leverages Native Assets on Fuel, we do not require the implementation of certain functions such as transfer or approval.
 This is done directly within the FuelVM and there is no smart contract that requires updating of balances.
 As Fuel is UTXO based, any transfer events may be indexed on transaction receipts.

 Following this, we have omitted the inclusion of any transfer functions or events.
-The provided specification outlines only the required functions and events to implement fully functional native assets on the Fuel Network.
+The provided specification outlines only the functions necessary to implement fully functional native assets on the Fuel Network.
 Additional functionality and properties may be added as needed.

 # Backwards Compatibility